rakeshkota19/aws_saa/ec2/intro.md

 - AZ - resilient
   - Instance store - temporary storage is for each az
   - Storage
-  - Data network
+  - Data network - same AZ
-  - EBS (also runs inside AZ)
+  - EBS (also runs inside same AZ)
+  - Volumes also runs inside same AZ
 - Instances stay on host unless
   - if host fails or taken down by aws for maintenance
-  - stopped and started host
+  - stopped and started host  (different from restart)
-  - it may move into another host in the same zone
+  - it may move into another host in the same AZ
 - We cannot never connect ec2 and storage(ebs) from different zones.
 - Host generally have instances of same types
 - Ec'2 good for